Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-stop-cat-from-scratching-furniture.md

 ### Step 5: Address Underlying Causes

 Sometimes excessive scratching indicates other issues:
-- **Boredom:** Increase play sessions and provide interactive toys
+- Boredom: Increase play sessions and provide interactive toys
-- **Anxiety:** Stress may increase territory marking behavior
+- Anxiety: Stress may increase territory marking behavior
-- **Inadequate outlets:** Not enough scratching posts in convenient locations
+- Inadequate outlets: Not enough scratching posts in convenient locations
-- **Health issues:** Sudden changes in scratching patterns warrant a vet visit
+- Health issues: Sudden changes in scratching patterns warrant a vet visit

-## People Also Ask
+## People also ask

 **Q: Will a cat eventually stop scratching furniture?**
 A: Not on their own—scratching is a lifelong, instinctual need.
 However, with consistent redirection and proper scratching options, most cats significantly reduce furniture scratching within 2-4 weeks.
 Some cats may always prefer certain pieces of furniture, so protect those accordingly or make them less appealing.